Legal Sports Betting In Virginia

 - Can I bet on instate college teams?

 No, you can't.
-The law prohibits betting on any Virginian college teams, and the sport doesn't matter.
+The law prohibits wagers on instate teams, and the sport doesn't matter.
 So betting on Virginia Tech or Cavaliers is completely forbidden according to the law.

 Gladly the law doesn't forbid betting on local professional teams, so you can get your bets in legally for Redskins and Nationals.